Champitoad/coq-actema/README.md

 ## Project structure

 - frontend/
-  Contains the GUI, written in javascript and using Vue and electron.
+  Contains the GUI, written in Vue and packaged as a desktop application with Electron.
+  It communicates to the plugin via http, by implementing directly an http server with Node.js.

 - prover/
   Contains the logic for the GUI, written in Ocaml.
-It communicates to the plugin via http.
+  It is transpiled to JavaScript with js_of_ocaml, so that it can be run in the browser engine of Electron.

 - prover/js/
-  Thin wrapper around the prover to ease compilation to javascript.
+  Thin wrapper around the prover to ease transpilation to JavaScript.

 - plugin/
-  Contains the Coq plugin, written in Ocaml.
-It communicates to the prover via http.
+  Contains a Coq plugin, written in Ocaml.
+  It exposes new tactics actema and actema_force that send Coq goals to the frontend (via http), and compiles the actions performed by the user in the frontend back to Coq tactics.

 - api/
   Contains the data format used to communicate between the prover and the plugin.